Jump to:

 Before we begin, let’s just point out a couple of things to help you with all the planting you’ll be doing.

 When it comes to planting indoors or outdoors, you can plant “indoor planting” in a greenhouse.
-But if you are doing this make sure that your greenhouse is heated and that it retains a hot temperature throughout the winter.
-This is because some plants need to be at room temperature to thrive and grow.
+But if you are doing this, make sure that your greenhouse is heated.
+This means it must retain a hot temperature throughout the winter.
+For one, some plants need to be at room temperature to thrive and grow.

 Why buy a Greenhouse?